• Home

 Cooked Shredded Chicken (1 lb., About 2 Cups)

-Please avoid using raw chicken.
-It will make the dip watery, and you will need to cook it for times that are way outside the scope of this recipe.
+Do not use raw chicken.
+It will make the dip watery and you will need to cook it for much longer than the times in the recipe.

 How to Make Buffalo Chicken Dip in the Slow Cooker

-In a large bowl, blend together softened cream cheese, Frank’s Buffalo Wings sauce, ranch dressing, and shredded cheddar.
-Use a hand mixer to beat until fully combined and creamy for about one to two minutes.
-If you want a lump free dip, don’t stir it by hand.
-It’s worth the extra thirty seconds.
+In a large bowl, combine softened cream cheese, Frank’s Buffalo Wings sauce, ranch dressing, and shredded cheddar.
+Using a hand mixer, blend until thoroughly mixed and creamy – about 1 to 2 minutes.
+For a dip that’s smooth and free of lumps, avoid hand stirring.
+It’s worth the additional thirty seconds.

-Mix in the shredded chicken until it’s completely mixed into the base.
+Stir the shredded chicken until it is completely combined with the base.

 Oven and Microwave Options